perriefidelis/ethereum-org-website/src/content/developers/docs/scaling/optimistic-rollups/index.md

 ##### Exiting the rollup

-Withdrawing from an optimistic rollup to Ethereum is more difficult owing to the fraud proving scheme.
+Withdrawing from an optimistic rollup to Ethereum is more difficult owing to the fault proving scheme.
 If a user initiates an L2 > L1 transaction to withdraw funds escrowed on L1, they must wait until the challenge period—lasting roughly seven days—elapses.
 Nevertheless, the withdrawal process itself is fairly straightforward.

 After the withdrawal request is initiated on the L2 rollup, the transaction is included in the next batch, while the user’s assets on the rollup are burned.
 Once the batch is published on Ethereum, the user can compute a Merkle proof verifying the inclusion of their exit transaction in the block.
 Then it is a matter of waiting through the delay period to finalize the transaction on L1 and withdraw funds to Mainnet.